 Intel® VMD is a robust solution to NVMe SSD hot plug, but its unique value is that Intel is sharing this technology across the ecosystem.
 Intel® VMD has been made available to the ecosystem which includes; system OEMs/ODMs, BIOS writers, PCIe* switch vendors, SSD vendors, and OS and ISV vendors.

-Intel® technologies' features and benefits depend on system configuration and may require enabled hardware, software or service activation.
+Intel technologies' features and benefits depend on system configuration and may require enabled hardware, software or service activation.
 Performance varies depending on system configuration.
-No computer system can be absolutely secure.
+No product or component can be absolutely secure.
 Check with your system manufacturer or retailer or learn more at https://www.intel.sg.